The Soft Synced Formula

 Think of depth as evidence of real learning work.
 Watching a lesson once earns some.
 Completing Your Turn assignments earns more.
 Making reflections public, helping others in the Community, returning to material for deeper understanding, all contribute.
 The metric rewards behaviors that produce lasting capability rather than quick completion.

-5. Testing Understanding Honestly
+5. Test Your Understanding

 Run these tests every few lessons.
 They calibrate your self-assessment with evidence.
 Without evidence, you rely on feelings.
 Feelings lie consistently.

-7. Community as Learning Infrastructure
+6. Community as Learning Infrastructure

 When you complete Your Turn and add reflection text, you can choose whether to share it publicly or keep it private.
 Public reflections appear in Community, where others can read different approaches to the same prompt and see perspectives they might have missed.

-Reflections serve two purposes.
-First, articulating your thinking in writing forces you to organize concepts more clearly than keeping them mental.
+Articulating your thinking in writing forces you to organize concepts more clearly than keeping them mental.
 Writing is thinking made visible.
 The act of writing often reveals gaps in your understanding that felt clear before you tried explaining.

 Expected Outcome